andre-jar/Stick-Arena-Private-Server/README.md

 - The final step now is to let the swf clients point at the right ip.
 By default there are the files sab558.swf, sab588.swf and dimensions.swf in your webserver root folder.
 These are the stickarena/ballistick clients to connect to the server.
 You can remove them including the numbered ini files if you don't want to provide the specific swf to users.
 - You have to edit the swf files with a flash decompiler and change every value where a 127.0.0.1 IP is set to your ip where your server runs.
 If you use JPEXS be sure to only edit the P-Code and only edit the values neccessary.
 It is easy to break things here.
 The 588 and dimensions clients are obfuscated so only very few decompilers will be able to do the job.
 It should however work with JPEXS(with deobfuscation option enabled).
 - The last step you can do if you want only specific clients on your server is to edit the version_check.php in your webserver root.
 It checks for the version number and prevents users with differing client numbers from joining.
 - Feel free to report any bugs you may find.
 Simply create an issue in the github page, I will see what I can do about it.
-All features are tested with multiple clients but I can not assure everything works (let alone the fact that I did't write a huge portion of the code).
+All features are tested with multiple clients but I can not assure everything works (let alone the fact that I didn't write a huge portion of the code).

 # Troubleshooting

--If you can't connect somehow check if everthing is setup like described first.
+- If you can't connect somehow check if everthing is setup like described first.
 The ips have to the set to the same everywhere.
 It can also make a difference if you use a domain(like localhost) instead of the ip.
 You can use both but stick to one of the options in all your configurations.
 When you connect to the swf it also has to be the same ip.
-If everthing is setup to use a domain it can probably fail if you are trying to connect with the ip instead(even if you now it is the same machine).
+If everything is setup to use a domain it can probably fail if you are trying to connect with the ip instead(even if you now it is the same machine).
--Even if you host locally you have to access the swf files over the IP.
+- Even if you host locally you have to access the swf files over the IP.
 This is because of the security sandbox measures implemented in flash.
 You can read about it.

 # Additional info

--Normal accounts without moderator permissions have limitations on which colors they can use.
+- Normal accounts without moderator permissions have limitations on which colors they can use.
 They will appear as red if the color is not allowed.
 This seems to be coded into the clients, it will still get saved properly on the server and database.
 Moderators are exempt from this restriction.
--If the file gets stored with windows line-endings (CR LF) instead of linux endings (LF) there can be minor issues that arise (credits bugged, text strings not how they should be).
+- If the file gets stored with windows line-endings (CR LF) instead of linux endings (LF) there can be minor issues that arise (credits bugged, text strings not how they should be).

 # Future updates

--There are quite a few additional bugfixes and features already completed.
+- There are quite a few additional bugfixes and features already completed.
 They are not quite ready to be uploaded so stay tuned for future updates.